 I spent last week in London where I had the pleasure of attending Wimbledon with my wife and some close friends.
 Undoubtedly these players are gifted athletes but without the guidance of a good coach would they make the changes necessary to reach the top?
 It is the same in business.

-During some recent travels on the business growth speaker circuit, I read a Gallup article about productivity that echoed my sentiments about the future of business leadership.
+During my recent travels to California as a CEO and leadership team coach, I read a Gallup article about productivity that echoed my sentiments about the future of business leadership.
 In past generations, management was about control.
-Managers, in general, could be counted on to be senior staff members; their experience was comprised of hard-won knowledge about company processes and procedures, and their leadership was based on enforcing these.
+In general, managers could be counted on to be senior staff members; their experience was comprised of hard earned knowledge about company processes and procedures, and good leadership was based on enforcing these.

 I recently spoke to YPO Guatemala, in Guatemala City, which was a great experience.
 I shared with them a three hour interactive workshop on leadership succession planning.
 What made it a great experience was their willingness to participate fully in the discussion and group exercises as well as their warm generosity in the way that they hosted me while in Guatemala.